-+ Because Contrast paints are slightly transparent, they work best over light basecoats.
-The colour of the basecoat will affect the result because of the transparency – a warm basecoat like Wraithbone will enrichen warm colours like yellow, orange, red, pink, skin tones, brown, and green, while cool basecoats like Greyseer or Corax White will benefit cool colours like turquoise, blue, purple, grey, and black.
++ Because Contrast paints are transparent, they work best over light basecoats.
+The colour of the basecoat will affect the result because of the transparency – a warm basecoat like Wraithbone will enrichen warm colours like yellow, orange, red, pink, skin tones, brown, and green, while cool basecoats like Grey Seer or Corax White will benefit cool colours like turquoise, blue, purple, grey, and black.

-+ Contrast paints mixed 1:1 with Contrast or Lahmian Medium will turn your paint into a wash or glaze – great for creating pink or turquoise washes that you can’t find anywhere else.
++ Contrast paints mixed 1:1 with Contrast or Lahmian Medium will turn your paint into a wash or glaze – great for creating unique washes that you can’t find anywhere else.

 + Contrast paints need to be thinned with Contrast Medium, as water will make them lose their unique properties.
 They can be mixed with each other, with washes (or even regular paint, but this will change their properties, too).

-+ Contrast paints benefit a lot from a smooth basecoat (as do washes) and are best used directly over the primer.
++ Contrast paints benefit a lot from a smooth basecoat (as do washes).
 A coat of varnish might help to smoothen uneven basecoats.

 + Having said that, like washes, Contrast paints work best on models with a lot of texture, organic details like fur, hair, scales, muscles, clothes with a lot of creases, segmented armour and the like.

-+ Because of the transparency, you can’t just paint over another layer to hide any mistakes.
-You need to paint on the base colour first, but even then, the result often will be patchy.
-I recommend painting over with a matching regular acrylic paint.
++ Because of their transparency, you can’t just apply another layer to cover any mistakes.
+You need to paint on the base colour first, then apply another layer of Contrast, but even then, the result often will be patchy.
+I recommend painting over with a matching regular acrylic paint to hide any imperfections.